RafalManka/ScrollCalendar/README.md

 ```

 If you want the value of the selected date or range, call:
 *scrollCallendar.getAdapter()*.
-This method will return
+This method will return the
 adapter and you can use specific methods to retrieve dates.
-Take a look at the examples for how to use it.
+Take a look at the examples to learn how to do it.

 ### More control